NCAR/ccpp-framework/doc/briefing_pm.md

   bug; the fix moves the per-suite dynamic-constituents buffer per-instance.
 No coordination with CAM-SIMA / UFS / NEPTUNE required (host-facing API unchanged).
-- **NEPTUNE**: cleanup and acceptance testing in progress.
+- **NEPTUNE**: Final cleanup and acceptance testing in progress.
-  Regular/lower atmosphere physics builds and runs, and produces results within the tolerance (i.e. similar to compiler changes).
-  High altitude atmosphere testing is next.
+  All regression tests (~300) pass with the three mandatory compilers (Intel LLVM, GCC, LLVM native) for regular physics, mid-altitude, and high-altitude physics (feature-complete).
 - **UFS Weather Model**: not yet attempted; SCM is the proving ground first.
 Expecting updates due to the "fast physics" called directly from the FV3 dynamical core as separate group.